bconstanzo/nemo/README.md

 ### Note

-This code has bene shown and worked upon in the Memory Forensics Workshop of InFo-Conf 2018, Mar del Plata, Argentina.
+This code has been shown and worked upon in/for the Memory Forensics Workshop of InFo-Conf 2018, Mar del Plata, Argentina.

+Special thanks to Gonzalo for helping me build it from scratch.